CAHM Opening Ceremony

 FOR IMMEDIATE RELEASE

-The Caribbean American Heritage Month (CAHM) Opening Ceremony is one of the headliner events for the Caribbean community in Georgia during the month of June.
-The Opening Ceremony sponsored by Georgia Caribbean American Heritage Coalition (GCAHC).
-This event typically attracts about 500 persons and will feature approximately 35 countries representing the English, French, Spanish and Dutch speaking Caribbean through national dress displays, a taste of Caribbean cuisine and cultural entertainment.
+The Caribbean American Heritage Month (CAHM) Opening Reception with a Flag Ceremony is one of the headliner events for the Caribbean community in Georgia during the month of June.
+The Opening Ceremony is sponsored by Georgia Caribbean American Heritage Coalition (GCAHC).
+This event typically attracts about 300 persons and features approximately 35 countries representing the English, French, Spanish and Dutch speaking Caribbean through national dress displays, a taste of Caribbean cuisine and cultural entertainment.

-“The Flag salute” consist of a parade of Flags carried by youths representing each Caribbean nation and the USA has been billed as “a major element” of the event.
-Another great feature are the exhibit tables for promotional display designed to showcase Caribbean culture and products.
-Additionally, The cultural presentations respectively from both of this year’s highlighted nations to commemorate their historic milestone of 50th years of Independence is said to be spectacular.
-Government officials from Georgia and of the highlighted nations have been invited and are expected to attend this and other events.
-It will be held at City Hall Atrium (55 Trinity Avenue, Atlanta, Georgia 30303) on Sunday June 5th from 3pm-7pm.
-Free and Open to the public.
+“The Flag salute” Parade of Flags carried by the youth representing each Caribbean nation and the USA has been billed as “a major element” of the event.
+Another great feature is the exhibit tables for promotional displays designed to showcase Caribbean culture and products.
+Additionally, the spectacular cultural presentations help to educate the public and highlight historic milestones such as th Independence celebrations and other important anniversaries.
+Government officials from Georgia and from the highlighted nations have participated in the celebrations over the years through speaking engagements and presenting proclamations.
+For over thirteen years, the City of Atlanta has sponsored this important event in the City Hall Atrium.
+C (55 Trinity Avenue, Atlanta, Georgia 30303) on at the beginning of June th from 3pm-6pm.
+This event is free and open to the public.

-The opening ceremony is but one of several events happening throughout the month of June to commemorate Caribbean culture.
-And the culminating gala event on Saturday, June 25, 2016, GCAHC will be presented the Pinnacle award to three outstanding members of the community.
-GCAHC is also promoting Caribbean activities being sponsored by the Atlanta Fulton Library.
-More information about these events can be found at www.gcahcinc.org or by emailing firstname.lastname@example.org.
+The Opening Reception and Flag Ceremony is one of several events occuring throughout the month of June to commemorate Caribbean culture.
+GCAHC has also promoted Caribbean activities being sponsored by the Atlanta Fulton Library.
+More information about these and other events can be found at www.gcahcinc.org or by emailing email@example.com.